maxim-xu/maxim-xu.github.com/_posts/2020-02-20-kyushu-trip.md

 # Planning

 I booked two return award tickets from Boston to Fukuoka for my wife and myself this time.
 One booked with _Marriot Bonvoy_ points (transfered to _Japanese Airlines mileage_ with some bonus), the other booked with _Alaska Mileage_ directly.
-I'm not going into the details but booking with JAL miles directly does have a few advantages, the top two being:
+I'm not going into the details here but booking with JAL miles directly does have a few advantages, the top two being:

 - You can book multi stop tickets with the same amount of miles as just flying to Tokyo
 - You will have more available dates & seats for award tickets than booking with partner airlines